memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 ```

 We would like to know how our model performs on the data that wasn't used in
 any way for the training.
-We have our test set and we will check the model
+We have our test set, and we will check the model
 against it.
 As always, we need to create our generator first:

 ```python